"Wittman's Tiger Early Production" from Rye Field Model

 The box-art of the 'Wittman's Tiger Early Production'

 This Tiger kit from Rye Field is something of a "de luxe" edition, having a full interior and some transparent body panels to display it.
-The tracks are provided as 3-piece individual links.
+Its tracks have 3-piece individual links.

 The six optional transparent panels comprise the upper faces of the hull and the entire turret shell.
 They can be mixed with opaque panels as desired.
 They omit some equipment from the inside turret walls to aid visibility.